About the Child Welfare Scholars Program

 +

-The Bachelor's in Social Work Child Welfare Scholars Program promotes the development of generalist social workers to become leaders who are committed to pursuing culturally responsive practice as they serve at-risk children and their families through county and tribal agencies, focusing on Northern Minnesota.
+The Bachelor of Social Work Title IV-E Child Welfare Scholars Program promotes the development of generalist social workers to become leaders who are committed to pursuing culturally responsive practice as they serve children and families through county, state and tribal child welfare agencies, focusing on Northern Minnesota.

 Program Overview